Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/Level 1/Director of Photography 1/README.md

 ## Approach

-### High-Level Solution Steps
+### High-Level Solution

-1. Go through each cell in the set and count the number of distinct artistic photographs that can be taken with the current cell as the lowest-indexed cell used for the photograph.
+Go through each cell in the set and count the number of distinct artistic photographs that can be taken with the current cell as the lowest-indexed cell used for the photograph.
 Add this count to a running sum.

 ### Key Insights and Optimizations